bstew794/cs1440-Stewart-Braeden-assn3/doc/Instructions-3.0.md

 ## Program Requirements Specification

-1. Your solution must include at least one class, called `Deck.` This class must possess the following features and capabilities:
+1. Your solution must include at least one class, called `Deck`.
+This class must possess the following features and capabilities:
     -   Construct a deck object given the size of the cards, number of cards, and the maximum numbers in a bingo number set
     -   A method to print a specific card in the deck to the screen
     -   A method to print whole deck to the screen
     -   A method to print whole deck to a file of the user's choice